Whether using thin clients or workstations (thick clients) it is possible to use Talkatoo.

-Because you are not usually able to install software on the thin clients, the only option is to run Talkatoo from the server, where the PMS is also running.
+Because you are not usually able to install software on the thin clients, the only option is to run Talkatoo from the server, where your practice management software is running.

 Sometimes your IT dept will have configured remote access through Microsoft's Remote Desktop Protocol (RDP).
 Aside from the public IP address, firewall and port forwarding settings, which are not covered in this guide, this will be the same process as using Talkatoo locally in the office over RDP.

 There are 2 parts to this process.
 Setting up the local computer (desktop) to pass the audio, and the server to accept the audio being sent.

 If you are currently connected to the remote session, you will have to close it and reconnect before this will take effect (it's not necessary to log out, just close the session).